Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Optimistic Consensus Protocol

-\begin{proof} Upon receiving a cross-domain transaction, each intermediate and eventually the LCA domain(s) of both $m$ and $m'$ checks consistency and resolves any inconsistencies by aborting either $m$ or $m'$.
-The aborting strategy is deterministic resulting in aborting the same transaction independent of the domain that checks.
-While transactions might be initially {\em optimistically} committed in an inconsistent order, eventually inconsistency will be resolved, i.e., the protocol guarantees eventual consistency. \end{proof}
+\begin{prf} As mentioned earlier, upon receiving a cross-domain transaction, the LCA domain first checks the consistency.
+Since $p_i$ and $p_j$ are involved in both $m$ and $m'$, the LCA of both $m$ and $m'$ can detect any inconsistencies in the order of transactions in both domains and resolve it by aborting either $m$ or $m'$.
+The aborting strategy is deterministic and results in aborting the same transaction on both LCAs, i.e., it does not matter which LCA receives the transactions first, if there is an ordering inconsistency they both either abort $m$ or abort $m'$.
+While transactions might be initially {\em optimistically} committed in an inconsistent order, eventually inconsistency will be resolved, i.e., the protocol guarantees eventual consistency. \end{prf}

 \begin{prop}(\textit{Termination}) A request $m$ issued by a correct client eventually completes. \end{prop}